 Address: Nursery Lane, Buxton SK17 6UL

-Capacity: Can seat 100 in the main hall which has a stage with curtains.
-Also 2nd smaller room.
+Capacity: Maximum capacity in the building is 100.
+There is a main hall which has a stage with curtains and there is also a 2nd smaller room.

 Description: The hall is a large room where a variety of arrangements of performance areas are possible.

 Additional Information: There is a kitchen.
-(NB picture shows visiting theatre company's own lighting equipment: it is not supplied by the hall.)
 Please note that the Institute is heavily used and is not usually available except for weekends or the odd day/evening.

 Accessibility: All areas accessible.